Shao-lin's Road: Reception and legacy

 In Japan, Game Machine listed Shao-lin's Road on their June 15, 1985 issue as being the twenty-second most-successful table arcade unit of the month.
 In Europe, Shao-lin's Road was marketed as a follow-up to Yie Ar Kung-Fu and became a commercial success in arcades.
 The Legend of Kage, released by Taito later the same year, was influenced by Shao-lin's Road.

 Records

 The current arcade world record is held by Estel Goffinet scoring 50,000,000 points on June 28 of 2014 in just under 32 hours of play.
 The score is listed in the Twin Galaxies database.

+The current arcade world record for "Extreme Settings" is held by Joe Hudak scoring 5,054,500 points on September 17 of 2018.
+The score is listed in the Twin Galaxies database.

-Adrian Rodriguez holds the official world record of 13,007,800 in the MAME platform on Twin Galaxies on 2018.
+Adrian Rodriguez holds the official world record of 13,007,800 in the MAME platform on Twin Galaxies from 2018.